NeuroHackademy2024/diffusion-mri/documentation/setup.md

 `singularity build ./my-qsi-prep.sif docker://pennbbl/qsiprep:0.22.1`

 To be able to successfully preprocess data with this framework, certain files are required as per BIDS guidelines, and these are: dataset_description.json , README , participants.tsv.
-The files we generated are available in this repository.
+The files we generated are available in this repository under the [BIDS](https://github.com/NeuroHackademy2024/diffusion-mri/tree/main/documentation/BIDS) folder.
 It is also possible to download the files distributed along with the BIDS_curated HBN dataset.
 An example line of code to create an empty json file from the terminal:

 `touch ~/../tmp/cache/sub-*/dataset_description.json`